Keizaal/Keizaal/TROUBLESHOOTING.md

 Download the newest [Visual C++ 2019 redists](https://aka.ms/vs/16/release/vc_redist.x64.exe).
 Be sure to restart your computer afterward.

+### "*Some mods in the Downloads tab aren't listed as installed.*"

+This occsionally happens with certain mods, don't worry, they *are* installed.

 ### "*Plugins are getting deactivated in the right panel.*"

 You have likely surpassed the 255 .esp limit.
 When this happens Mod Organizer will automatically disable plugins in order to ensure that the game can launch.